hamza-yameen/python/README.md

 - Best practices for writing clean, efficient, and Pythonic code

-Along the way, I will provide practical examples, and clear explanations through GitHub repositories, and share resources to help you deepen your understanding.
+Along the way, I provided practical examples and clear explanations through GitHub repositories and shared resources to help you deepen your understanding.

 ## Learn More & Contact Me